trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 insert(obj, index)
 ```

-Use this emplace() function when the list doesn't need to be sorted beforehand. (i.e. it either already is sorted or doesn't need to be)
+Use this emplace() method when the list doesn't need to be sorted beforehand. (i.e. it either already is sorted or doesn't need to be)

 parameters:
 - obj: the object to find.